-Health Care Reform: Important Fraud and Abuse Provisions for ProvidersAdded by Hawley Troxell in Articles & Publications, Health Law, News on April 1, 2010
+Health Care Reform: Important Fraud and Abuse Provisions for ProvidersAdded by Hawley Troxell in Articles & Blogs, Health Law on April 1, 2010

 In an effort to both curb and fund the cost of health care reform, the Patient Protection and Affordable Care Act (“PPACA”) contains many new provisions designed to eliminate waste and deter or punish program fraud and abuse, including those summarized below.
 Although a few provisions help certain provider segments, most dramatically increase the burdens on and potential liability of health care providers for non-compliance.
 Providers should immediately review the new requirements and take necessary steps to ensure ongoing compliance.